Julia Pereira de Sousa Mabileau: Career

 She was 16 years old when she competed at Pyeongchang, making her the youngest French National to win a Winter Olympic medal.
 Julia finished her quarter-final in second place, behind Italian rider Michela Moioli in a premonition of the Big Final.
 Julia raced in the day's second semi-final and finished in third place behind her compatriot Chloé Trespeuch in second and Michela Moioli in first.

 The track at Phoenix Park is 1300m long, and for almost a kilometre of the Big Final, Julia was in 4th position, but in the final few hundred meters, she found a racing line that saw her pass everyone but Moioli to finish second and win Olympic silver.

 Alongside her life as a professional snowboard cross athlete, Julia is in full-time education.
 "Currently, I am studying at the Lycée Of Albertville in Savoie, where I will sit my Baccalauréat of French next month and where I train physically every day.
 I’ve already started my preparation for next winter."
 Julia said.

+Personal life

+Born in France, Pereira de Sousa Mabileau is of Portuguese descent.